 Does the price of cannabis matter?
 Absolutely!

 The price of cannabis is the top-ranked product attribute among cannabis users, with 67% of consumers in 2021 listing “price” as an important factor in their purchasing decision.
-This metric remained steady from 2020 to 2021, indicating the impact of pricing is here to stay.
+This metric remained steady from 2020 to 2021, indicating the impact of pricing on consumer demand is here to stay.

 Brightfield Group’s US Cannabis Consumer Insights survey has tracked self-reported cannabis consumer spending since 2019.
 This data gives us a glimpse into how self-perceived cannabis spending has changed quarter-over-quarter, year-over-year.